Dong Haichuan: Biography

-The nature of what he taught is generally disputed.
 Some believe that he consistently taught only the first three of eight palms (Single Change Palm, Double Change Palm and Smooth Body Palm) and that he would vary the last five depending on the individuals' previous martial arts experience.
 Others believe that he taught considerably more material.
 It was also in his public teaching period that the art was given the name Baguazhang (Eight tri-gram palm).
 Baguazhang became popular in Beijing and surrounding areas.